ZeroBone/OfficialEye/docs/usage/examples.md

 ### Testing document analysis

-To test OfficialEye's document analysis and processing, we need an example image containing the document type the template is configured for, in this case a photo of a driver's license.
+To test OfficialEye's document analysis and processing, we need an example image containing the document type the template is configured for, in this case, a photo of a driver's license.
 For the sake of the present demonstration, we shall use the following image.

 ???+ example "example_01.jpg"
     ![Driver license photo](../assets/img/demo/driver_license_ru/examples/01.jpg){ loading=lazy }